mgeduld/lear-notes/README.md

 - Lear trades the Fool, who always speaks (roundabout) sense for Poor Tom, who speaks insanity.
 This externalizes Lear's mental deterioration.
 - In 2.2, Lear says to Regan: "...on my knees I beg / That you'll |vouchsafe [grant]| me |raiment [clothing]|, bed, and food."
 He is not just feeling hurt.
 He is tired and hungry, and his clothes are, perhaps, wet, cold, and dirty.
 - Lear has an ongong relationship with the gods.
 He talks to them (pleads to them, makes demands of them, accuses them) continually, throughout the play.
+- Michael Pennington: Lear is another example of Shakespeaare pulling off the near impossible, maneuvering the audience from dislike to deep sympathy -- as he does, for instance, with Macbeth and Richard II.
+Invariably the trick is in the monosyllables --
+  You did me wrong to take me out of the grave ... and in the humble, quite homely tone of voice:
+  Why this would make a man a man of salt
+  To use his eyes for garden waterpots
+  Ah, and for laying of autumn's dust.
+ As he and his syllables shrink, Lear comes into focus as someone like ourselves.
+An inner life we didn't expect peers out, a sense of humor, a willingness to clown to make his point, even the features not of a tyrant of but of some great big baby.
+This is why to present Lear (or Macbeth) as an eastern European dictator closes the play down: it becomes some kind of political anecdote.
+Who, after all, cares what Ceausescu or Stallin sufered? ... we must let the sunlight in wherever we can, find any moment where Lear shines, before the storm batters into him.
+We must account to for his extreme popularity amongst his own generation.

 ## Lear Family